o3de/o3de.org/content/docs/userguide/ui/fonts/create-font-families.md

 ---
-description: Combine multiple font assets to create a font family group to use in your game UI in &ALYlong;.
+description: Combine multiple font assets to create a font family group to use in your game UI in Amazon Lumberyard.
 title: Creating Font Families
 ---
 # Creating Font Families {#ui-fonts-create-font-families}